| +Home | Museum | Wanted | Specs | Previous | Next |

 established mechanical calculator company, in hopes that enough money

-could be raised to help save the company.
+could be raised to help save Electrosolids.

 should have been a pretty easy sell, as many mechanical calculator companies

-manufacturers responding that they wanted to see the Computron prototype.
+they wanted to see Computron's machine.

 The first company to come look at the prototype was Friden Calculating